Nelson Oyarzún

 Nelson Oyarzún Arenas (21 March 1943 – 10 September 1978), known as Consomé (Consomme), was a Chilean football manager.

 Club career

 Oyarzún was born in Valparaíso in 1942, moving years later to the capital Santiago.
 He attended Liceo José Victorino Lastarria when he was teenager.

 In the early 1970s, he went to Germany to study a football manager grade, finishing it in 1972 at Hamburg.
 Three years later, Oyarzún joined Lota Schwager, leaving the team amid the tournament.
-Two seasons later he moved to Deportes Concepción, where despite his short spell was remembered for the incredible performance that the club reached under him as coach alongside the German players Hans Schellberg, Hans Lamour and Ralf Berger.
+Two seasons later he moved to Deportes Concepción, where despite his short spell was remembered for the incredible performance that the club reached under him as coach alongside the German players Hans-Joachim Schellberg, Hans-Werner Lamour and Ralf Berger.
 These facts, added his strategy acquired during his years of study at Europe, revolutionized Chilean football.

 In 1978, Oyarzún was hired by Chilean giants Universidad de Chile where he re-united with Schellberg, but following bad results he was fired.
 Months later he joined Ñublense, a first-tier team from Chillán.